 Serve Greek coffee piping hot with a glass of cold water for each person.
 You can add homemade cookies or sweet biscuits for a final touch.
 This coffee is sipped, often loudly and quite slowly.
 In authentic settings, one cup of coffee often lasts a few hours.
 Greek coffee has recently become popular with the younger set, who order "doubles" and often add milk (they also drink if faster than custom dictates).Continue to 6 of 6 below.

 06 of 06

 Another type of coffee is quite popular: sweet boiled coffee (glykivrastos, γλυκήβραστος, pronounced ghlee-KEE-vrah-stohss).
 To make glykivrastos, use 1 teaspoon of coffee and 2 teaspoons of sugar per cup.
-Lift the briki up and down from the heat, allowing the coffee to come just about to the boiling point three times until it makes a lot of foam.
+Lift and lower the briki up and down from the heat, allowing the coffee to come just about to the boiling point three times until it makes a lot of foam.
 Be careful not the let the foam spill over.
 Serve the same way you would traditional Greek coffee.